Desmond Bane

 Desmond Michael Bane (born June 25, 1998) is an American professional basketball player for the Orlando Magic of the National Basketball Association (NBA).
 He played college basketball for the TCU Horned Frogs.

-Bane was selected in the first round of the 2020 NBA draft with the 30th overall pick by the Boston Celtics, but was traded to the Memphis Grizzlies in November 2020 before the start of his rookie season.
-Bane was named to the NBA All-Rookie Second Team in his first year in the NBA.
-On June 15, 2025, Bane was traded to the Orlando Magic.
+A shooting guard, Bane was selected in the first round of the 2020 NBA draft with the 30th overall pick by the Boston Celtics, but was traded to the Memphis Grizzlies in November 2020 before the start of his rookie season.
+He was named to the NBA All-Rookie Second Team in his first year in the NBA.
+In June 2025, Bane was traded to the Orlando Magic.

 Early life

-Until he was two, Desmond, his mother Marissa, and his sister moved often.
-At two, he lived with his great-grandparents and he grew up there in Richmond, Indiana.
+Until he was two, Desmond, his sister, and his mother, Marissa, moved often.
+At age two, he moved to Richmond, Indiana to live with his great-grandparents.
 At age 13, he discovered that his father, Etieno Ekiko, lived in Nigeria.
-He focused on playing baseball until eighth grade, with his great-grandfather coaching at the youth level, and also played football and soccer.
+He focused on playing baseball until eighth grade, with his great-grandfather coaching at the youth level.
+He also played football and soccer.

 High school career

 Desmond Bane played basketball for Seton Catholic High School, a small private school in Richmond, Indiana.
+He played there under head coach Josh Jurgens.
 As a senior, Bane averaged a state-high 30 points, 11.5 rebounds, 6.1 assists and 3.2 blocks per game.
 He scored a school-record 62 points and nine three-pointers in a win over Lincoln Senior High School.

 He was named MVP of the Wettig Memorial Holiday Tournament.
 Bane scored 1,991 points over his four-year career, surpassing 1988 Indiana Mr. Basketball winner Woody Austin for the most in Wayne County history.

 He did not receive an NCAA Division I offer until his senior season, when Furman offered him at the end of the November early-signing period.
 On May 12, 2016, Bane committed to play college basketball for Texas Christian University (TCU).
 He was not rated by major recruiting services 247Sports, ESPN, or Rivals.